AgileRL/AgileRL/agilerl/memory/fixtures/pending/README.md

 awake, so they have no baseline to subtract and cannot be repaired offline.
 The re-run that would have replaced them was killed at point 12 of 21 — which is what motivated sweep checkpointing.

+### `google__gemma-4-E2B-it@...pinned.json`

+Re-swept 2026-07-30 with completion length pinned, so the measurement is now reproducible and comparable to what the estimator predicts.
+It is held back because that made the error *visible*, not because the measurement is bad — this is the honest number.

+    training bias +14.5%, mean 14.5%, worst 47.0%   (was +7.8% / 8.4% / 18.6%
+                                                     when completions varied)

+The error scales sharply with tokens, which is the useful part:

+    seq 4096, mb 8   +41% to +47%
+    seq 4096, mb 1   +17%
+    seq  512, mb 8   +11%

+At the worst corner (seq 4096, mb 8, group 16, rank 64) the card peaked at **40170 MiB of 40960** — essentially an OOM — against a 21140 MiB prediction.
+Qwen2.5-1.5B at *identical* knobs used 13380 MiB, so Gemma costs **2.9x** for the same workload.

+The unexplained 18.8 GiB is roughly five blocks' worth of activations where the model charges one, which points at gradient checkpointing not applying at the granularity assumed — plausibly Gemma 4's per-layer structure (altup/laurel, the PLE path) not being wrapped as one checkpoint segment per decoder layer.

+**Next step:** allocator snapshot at seq 4096 / mb 8 with the 2M trace cap, and count how many distinct `decoder_layer` frames hold live tensors at the peak.
+One means checkpointing works as modelled; five means it does not.

+Note the other three models re-swept at the same time went *in*, and improved:
+Qwen2.5-0.5B +0.9% bias, Qwen2.5-1.5B +2.4%, OLMoE +4.9% (worst 13.5% -> 7.8%).